-The fancy name for bed sore is decubitus ulcer.
-You may have also heard it call a pressure sore or a skin sore.
+The medical term for a bed sore is a decubitus ulcer.
+You may have also heard them call a pressure sore or a skin sore.
 Most bedsores start off innocently enough, with a small mark on the skin, often on the lower back or buttocks.
-Bed sores are not a big deal when they first appear.

-Unrecognized and untreated, those innocuous marks can grow to full Stage IV holes in the skin that penetrate to the bone.
-In the worst cases, the flesh becomes necrotic and dies, and surrounding tissue, organs, and bone become infected.
-Stage IV ulcers are often fatal.
+Unrecognized and untreated, these innocuous marks can grow into open wounds.
+In the worst cases, the flesh becomes necrotic and dies, infecting nearby tissue, organs, and bone.
+This means that the worst bed sores can be fatal.

-Bed sores are created because of a body’s weight on the skin, soft tissue, muscle and bone on a surface.
-Active people don’t typically have problems with pressure sores because constant pressure is required to initiate a sore.
-In someone who is less mobile, however, the capillaries cannot refill adequately, and the lack of blood flow harms the skin.
+Bed sores result from prolonged periods of inactivity while lying or sitting on a surface.
+The body’s weight puts pressure on the skin, soft tissue, muscle and bone.
+Active people do not typically have problems with bed sores because constant, prolonged pressure is required to initiate a sore.
+In someone less mobile, however, capillaries in the skin become blocked from the pressure, and the lack of blood flow harms the skin.

-- Stage I: Intact skin with signs of impending ulceration.
-The skin may appear white, indicating less oxygenation to the skin.
+- Stage-I: Intact skin with signs of impending ulceration.
+The skin may appear white, indicating a lack of oxygen.

-- Stage II: Partial thickness loss of skin into the subcutaneous tissue (third layer of skin); looks like an abrasion or blister.
-Here is a pretty stunning fact: almost 6% of nursing home patients have at least a stage two bed sore.
+- Stage-II: Partial thickness, loss of skin into the subcutaneous tissue (third layer of skin); looks like an abrasion or blister.

 Ulcers may cause foul odors, wound drainage, and necrotic tissue.
 If the wound is necrotic or comes into close contact with urine or feces, life-threatening infection is possible.Treatment